Cancer: Hormones

-Some hormones play a role in the development of cancer by promoting cell proliferation.
+Hormones also play a role in the development of cancer by promoting cell proliferation.
 Insulin-like growth factors and their binding proteins play a key role in cancer cell proliferation, differentiation and apoptosis, suggesting possible involvement in carcinogenesis.

 Hormones are important agents in sex-related cancers, such as cancer of the breast, endometrium, prostate, ovary and testis and also of thyroid cancer and bone cancer.
 For example, the daughters of women who have breast cancer have significantly higher levels of estrogen and progesterone than the daughters of women without breast cancer.
 These higher hormone levels may explain their higher risk of breast cancer, even in the absence of a breast-cancer gene.
 Similarly, men of African ancestry have significantly higher levels of testosterone than men of European ancestry and have a correspondingly higher level of prostate cancer.
 Men of Asian ancestry, with the lowest levels of testosterone-activating androstanediol glucuronide, have the lowest levels of prostate cancer.

 Other factors are relevant: obese people have higher levels of some hormones associated with cancer and a higher rate of those cancers.
 Women who take hormone replacement therapy have a higher risk of developing cancers associated with those hormones.
 On the other hand, people who exercise far more than average have lower levels of these hormones and lower risk of cancer.
 Osteosarcoma may be promoted by growth hormones.
 Some treatments and prevention approaches leverage this cause by artificially reducing hormone levels and thus discouraging hormone-sensitive cancers.

 Autoimmune diseases

 There is an association between celiac disease and an increased risk of all cancers.
-People with untreated celiac disease have a higher risk, but this risk decreases with time after diagnosis and strict treatment, probably due to the adoption of a gluten-free diet, which seems to have a protective role against development of malignancy in people with celiac disease.
+People with untreated celiac disease have a higher risk, but this risk decreases with time after diagnosis and strict treatment.
+This may be due to the adoption of a gluten-free diet, which seems to have a protective role against the development of malignancy in people with celiac disease.
 However, the delay in diagnosis and initiation of a gluten-free diet seems to increase the risk of malignancies.
 Rates of gastrointestinal cancers are increased in people with Crohn's disease and ulcerative colitis, due to chronic inflammation.
-Also, immunomodulators and biologic agents used to treat these diseases may promote developing extra-intestinal malignancies.
+Immunomodulators and biologic agents used to treat these diseases may promote the development of extra-intestinal malignancies.